 Stay Consistent with Images:

-If there’s one thing that your audience will appreciate when it comes to content from a particular brand or source, it’s consistency.
+If there’s one thing that your audience would appreciate when it comes to content from a particular brand or source, it’s consistency.
 They like the familiarity and knowledge associated with what your company stands for and would perhaps come back to your videos for that very experience.

 A few ways to achieve consistency and style through your images would be to: